-- Doctor of Creative Arts, Curtin University of Technology, WA
+- DCA (Fine Arts) Curtin University of Technology, Australia

-- Master of Arts (Visual Arts), Curtin University of Technology, WA
+- MA (Visual Arts), Curtin University of Technology, Australia

-Chandra’s doctorate from Curtin University, titled Locating Self through Performance Art, explores the cultural complexities in Performance Art and is a critical inquiry into Asian aesthetics in relation to notion of body.
+Chandra’s doctorate from Curtin University, titled Locating Self through Performance Art, explores the cultural complexities in performance art and is a critical inquiry into Asian aesthetics in relation to the notion of body.

-As Senior Research Fellow at Institute of Southeast Asia (NAFA), he initiated cross-disciplinary studies with an emphasis on Southeast Asian Aesthetics.
-He is also a Founder/Artistic Director of Biological Arts Theatre (BAT) and Founder of Art Fission Company.
+As Senior Research Fellow at the Institute of Southeast Asia, Nanyang Academy of Fine Arts, he initiated cross-disciplinary studies with an emphasis on Southeast Asian aesthetics.
+He is also founder and artistic director of Biological Arts Theatre (BAT) and founder of the Art Fission Company.

-Chandra has received significant awards which include arts scholarships, conference grants, academic scholarships and awards.
-He has represented Singapore in major exhibitions, such as Havana Biennial (Cuba), 1st Asia Pacific Triennial (Brisbane), Asia-Pacific Performance Art Festival (Canada), International Performance Art Festival (Poland), 49th Venice Biennale and 8th Festival of Contemporary Art (Slovena).
+Chandra has received many significant awards – including arts scholarships, conference grants, academic scholarships and awards.
+He has represented Singapore in major exhibitions such as the Havana Biennial (Cuba), 1st Asia Pacific Triennial (Brisbane), Asia-Pacific Performance Art Festival (Canada) International Performance Art Festival (Poland), 49th Venice Biennale and 8th Festival of Contemporary Art (Slovena).

-He has been commissioned to work on public artworks, such as for the World Sculpture Park at Changchun, China and the Little India MRT, Singapore.
-The work titled Bioalloy and Body Performance was nominated for APBF Signature Art Prize (Singapore), 2003.
-He has been invited to international conferences and seminars, including the Biennale of Electronic Arts (Australia), 3rd Asia-Pacific Arts Conference (Taipei), XIV International Congress for Aesthetics (Slovena) and University of South Wales (Sydney).
+Chandra has been commissioned to work on public artworks, such as for the World Sculpture Park at Changchun, China and the Little India MRT station, Singapore.
+The work titled Bioalloy and Body Performance was nominated for the APBF Signature Art Prize (Singapore) in 2003.